atomiv/atomiv-java/README.md

 # Atomiv Java

 Welcome to the Atomiv Java repository.
 This repository contains a sample Java project using an e-commerce example (customers, products, orders).
+It uses Spring Boot.
 Initially it will be developed as a plain CRUD application but will later be migrated to Clean Architecture / DDD.

 ## Documentation